rixx/books.rixx.de/src/reviews/franz-kafka/the-trial.md

 I remember sitting in school during breaks and reading this and suddenly feeling that my entire future could only be like this, that this was all there ever could be.
 Shudders.

-## Further Reading

-For less depressing nihilism, [Waiting for Godot](https://books.rixx.de/reviews/2018/waiting-for-godot) is absurdist in a nice way.
-If you really need existentialist books, [The Plague](https://books.rixx.de/reviews/2010/the-plague) would work.